Close sites icon close

 Why hire refugees and stateless people in Hungary?

 Central and local government entities, civil society, faith-based organizations, and the general public have shown solidarity, provided vital support to refugees arriving from Ukraine, and helped them settle into the country and find employment.
-However, between 40% and 30% of displaced people from Ukraine in Hungary are still looking for a job.
+However, 9% of refugees are unemployed (among the labor force), and 25% of working age refugees are out of the labor force.
+Additionally, close to 60% of refugees with jobs stated that they are somewhat or significantly underemployed, meaning that they are working below their level of professional skills or qualifications.
+(UNHCR - SEIS 2025, Hungary)

 Read the article “Best Practices to Address Key Labour Market and Labour Mobility Challenges in Hungary."